johnshearing/ElectricalSafety/README.md

     -   When an Arc Fault occurs, there’s a massive electrical explosion.
     -   Both Arc Flash and Arc Blast are separate byproducts of that electrical explosion.
     -   The Arc Flash is the light and heat from the explosion
-        -   Arc flash can ignite the clothing and burn the skin of anyone within a few feet.
+        -   Arc flash can ignite clothing and burn the skin of anyone within a few feet.
         -   Arc Flash can also melt metal, cause lung and eyesight damage and even lead to hospitalization or death
     -   The arc blast is a pressure wave that follows.
         -   These can be strong enough to throw a fully grown technician to the ground or cause additional equipment damage.